 I’ve applied for a number of travel visas in my day but the Chinese Visa has by far been the most difficult and time consuming.
 Here are the steps necessary to acquire a Chinese Visa as you want to get it right the first time around.

-how to apply for a chinese visa with a U.S. Passport
+How to Apply for a Chinese Visa with a United States Passport

 Step 1: Determine Which Consulate you Need to Apply to

 If you’re applying for a Chinese Visa within the United States, you must apply in person at one of the 6 consulates.
 Depending on where you live will determine where you apply.
 Check here to see which consulate to apply to.